 Yes, that’s what 25% is from the deeply “discounted” price $18,860 that I shelled out for two pieces of crap over-scale furniture.
-Clearly, I’m out of mind.
+Clearly, I’m out of my mind.

 Please be kind.
 I know I’m an idiot.
 I forgot that my secretary has dyslexia and mixes up high and low.
 But she’s blond and busty so she stays. (sorry, if that’s TMI)

 Those bastards have my credit card number.
-They said that they don’t save the number but apparently amongst all of their other lies and misleadings, they do save it because they sure as hell fire ran the charge of $6,642.45 through.
+They said that they don’t save the number but apparently amongst all of their other lies and misleading info, they do save it because they sure as hell fire ran the charge of $6,642.45 through.
 And I have nothing except for a lot of aggravation to show for it!

 Naturally, I was hopping mad and disputed it with my CC company and lost.
 They said that it was clearly spelled in their terms and conditions.
 But nobody reads that shit, right?